p-koo/squid-nn-old/README.md

 ### Usage:
-SQUID provides a simple interface that takes as input deep learning models.
-For any deep learning model that takes in sequence as input, perform SQUID as follows:
+SQUID provides a simple interface that takes as input deep-learning models.
+For any deep-learning model that takes in sequence as input, perform SQUID as follows:

 ```python
 import squid